jmc100/bloc-jams-jquery/README.md

 # bloc-jams-jquery
-A starter project for Bloc's jQuery-driven music player app
+Bloc Jam is a music player app that is built primarily using jQuery